hdfiresky/Tutorials/backend_setup_guide.md

 # Backend Setup Guide

-This guide explains how to set up a secure backend service for the Multi-Agent Tutorial Generator.
+This guide explains how to set up a secure, resilient backend service for the Multi-Agent Tutorial Generator.
 Moving the Gemini API calls to a backend is a critical security measure to avoid exposing your `API_KEY` in the browser.

+This enhanced version includes **automatic API key rotation** to handle rate limits, making your application more robust.
 The backend is built with **FastAPI** and designed to be run easily using **Docker and Docker Compose**.

 ## Prerequisites